miku86/javascript-beginners/readme.md

   // it should have a delete button for every todo
   // it should have a id for every todo
   // it should delete a specific todo when clicking on it

+## Version 11

+- neue Version: WARUM? => bessere Lesbarkeit (Readability)
+- Requirements schreiben (Warum?, genaue Syntax): // it should...
+  // it should use `forEach()` instead of a for-loop everywhere